DVasios/DVasios/README.md

 # Hello, I'm Dimitris Vasios 👋

-I'm a Undergraduate Software Engineer Student with a passion for Software Development, Business and Finance.
+I'm an Undergraduate Software Engineer Student with a passion for Software Development, Business and Finance.
 Welcome to my GitHub profile!

 ## 🔧 Skills